Blog

 Discover More: Highlighting the Versatility of the TestDirectly Direct-to-Consumer Lab Testing Portal

-A third-party laboratory billing system can provide application programming interfaces (API) that connect lab billing service solutions with the lab’s existing LIS system.
-It can also be interfaced with electronic health record (EHR) systems.
+Some labs require specific LIS system configurations to address their unique demands, such as highly specialized procedures and diagnoses or complex lab billing dynamics.
+A third-party laboratory billing system can provide application programming interfaces (APIs) that connect lab billing service solutions to the lab's existing LIS system and electronic health record.

-Discover More: Laboratory Billing 101: The Differences Between In-House Billing and Outsourced Billing Services
+Discover More: Laboratory Billing 101 - The Differences Between In-House Billing and Outsourced Billing Services

-Unlock Higher Collections and Lower Denials with LigoLab’s Advanced Billing Solutions.
+Unlock Higher Collections and Lower Denials with LigoLab’s Advanced Billing Solutions